Running a salon comes with risk. Things go wrong sometimes. That’s just how it is.

 The Business Owner Policy is a combination of the General Liability Insurance and Commercial Property Insurance.
 It typically also includes Business Interruption Insurance and other specific insurances depending on the needs of your business.

-If you set up your insurance with a provider that has experience working with hairdressers, nail technicians, beauty therapists, or other types of salons, they can adapt it to cover the common needs you have.
+If you set up your insurance with a provider who has experience working with hairdressers, nail technicians, beauty therapists, or other types of salons, they can adapt it to cover your common needs.

 Note that there are still specific claims that a Business Owner Policy does not cover.
 These are claims for inaccurate client advice and those that arise from the professional salon services you perform.
 This is why you’ll need Professional Liability Insurance on top.